OCA/server-tools/language_path_mixin/README.rst

 Language path mixin
 ===================
-This is a technical module to restore the possibility of Odoo to print reports in other languages than the user's language (for instance, the customer's language in the case of a sale order).
+This is a technical module to restore the possibility of Odoo to print RML reports in other languages than the user's language (for instance, the customer's language in the case of a sale order).

 Odoo 8.0 has lost that capability due to an unlucky combination of technical aspects of the deprecated RML report functionality and the new API.
 While the